sidewalkends/sidewalkends.github.io/fediverse/index.md

 date: 2025-02-01
 comments: false
 ---
-<p>As of January 2025, action{snacks}; has moved entirely onto federated Social Media platforms and services.
+<p>As of January 2025, action{snacks}; has moved entirely onto federated social media platforms and services.
     You can find him and friend him on the ones linked below.</p>

 * <a href="https://writing.exchange/@actionsnacks">Mastodon</a>